-There is no concentrator or tailings area at the Platosa Mine site.
-There are small piles of spoils from historic artisanal mining activities in several locations on the property, however, Excellon has no responsibility for these.
+There is no concentrator or tailings management facility at the Platosa Mine site.
+There are small rock disposal areas from historic artisanal mining activities in several locations on the property, which are not Excellon's responsibility.
 There is no evidence of acid mine drainage at any of these sites and they do not appear to present a hazard.
 The mine has a waste rock disposal area adjacent to the portal, however, since completion of the main ramp, there has been little or no waste transported to surface.
 There is also a mine water settling pond system located near the mine and a series of ditches/canals and another settling pond, some of which are concrete lined, leading from the mine to the northern portion of the property where the mine water is distributed on the surrounding surface area in accordance with Mexican mining regulations.
 Excellon reports that regular independent, government-approved sampling and analysis indicates that the discharged mine water is of agricultural quality, similar in character to groundwater found elsewhere in the regional basin.

-Excellon reports that the property and mine are inspected regularly by PROFEPA, SEMARNAT's inspection branch, and other governmental authorities, and with occasional minor exceptions, the operation has always been found to comply with Mexican environmental, safety, and general labour law requirements.
+The property and mine are inspected regularly by PROFEPA, SEMARNAT's inspection branch, and other governmental authorities, and with occasional minor exceptions, the operation has always been found to comply with Mexican environmental, safety, and general labour law requirements.